Sore Throat Remedies: 16 Natural Gargles

 Sore throat remedy: Salt and water

-Try grandma’s sore throat remedy by mixing 1⁄4 teaspoon salt in 1 cup warm water.
+Try one of grandma’s sore throat remedies by mixing 1⁄4 teaspoon salt in 1 cup warm water.
 (Use the hottest water you can comfortably tolerate.
 Cold gargles are ineffective.)
 If you have it, add 1 tablespoon of Listerine for germ-killing power.
 The briny solution helps rinse away and neutralize acids in the throat, relieving the burning sensation and promoting fast healing of irritated mucous membranes.
 Note: Mix a fresh batch of gargle for every use.
 Better to waste a bit pouring it out than to leave it in your glass, where it might become contaminated with bacteria.
 Also, do not swallow the gargle; spit it out.
-If grandma’s recipe doesn’t work its magic, opt for sugar-free, menthol-based cough drops — this doctor explains why.

 Sore throat remedy: Lemon and water

-Mix 1 teaspoon of lemon juice in 1 cup of water for this home remedy for sore throats; the astringent juice will help shrink swollen throat tissue and create a hostile (acidic) environment for viruses and bacteria.
-Besides soothing your throat, drinking lemon water every day can also benefit your health big time in these 12 ways.
+Mix 1 teaspoon of lemon juice in 1 cup of water for this sore throat remedy; the astringent juice will help shrink swollen throat tissue and create a hostile (acidic) environment for viruses and bacteria.

 Sore throat remedy: Ginger, honey, and lemon in water

 This sore throat home remedy mixes 1 teaspoon each of powdered ginger and honey, 1⁄2 cup of hot water, and the juice of 1⁄2 squeezed lemon.
 Pour the water over the ginger, then add the lemon juice and honey, and gargle.
 Honey coats the throat and also has mild antibacterial properties.
-Here’s why you should buy a jar of the trending manuka honey.
+Watch for the early signs of a cold and learn how to stop it.

 Sore throat remedy: Hot sauce and water